 If you need further assistance, please call ERI customer service at 1.800.627.3697

-ERI maintains several databases, tracking wage and salary information (as well as cost-of-living information) for the United States, Canada, the United Kingdom, and many European Union members.
+ERI maintains several databases, tracking wage and salary information (as well as cost of living information) for the United States, Canada, the United Kingdom, Europe, and other countries around the world.
 Data for each country is maintained separately.
-(Detailed methodologies are available online from the ERI Methodology webpage.)

-ERI's Assessor Series® captures and combines the strengths of the Internet, the privacy and speed of your desktop PC/laptop, and ERI's research since 1987 to provide instantaneous answers to your most pressing compensation questions.
-For a broader treatment, see our Why Subscribe to ERI? page.
+ERI's Assessor Series® captures and combines the strengths of the Internet and over 30 years of research to provide instantaneous answers to your most pressing compensation questions.

 ERI researchers save you time and money!